Q: My eyes are always burning and tired, what is causing this and what can I do about it?

 Q: What causes myopia?

-A: Myopia is caused by a combination of heredity and environmental factors.
+A: Myopia is caused by a combination of environmental factors and heredity.
 Studies show that if we can move the focal point in front of the mid peripheral retina we can slow the progression of myopia.
 The increased use of cell phones and computers, as well as less time outdoors is probably a contributing factor.

 Q: I see fine.
 Why do I need to see an Eye Doctor?